Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 1. Click the [Search](../../Assets/Icons/Search.png "[Search]") (Search) button to display the search bar and search for the original reference ID of the refund.
 2. Check the confirmation ticket you want to execute, see [Check the confirmation ticket](05_ManageConfirmations.md#check-confirmation-ticket).
-2. Select the confirmation ticket you want to excute by clicking the checkbox on the left.
+2. Select the confirmation ticket you want to exceute by clicking the checkbox on the left.
     The editing toolbar is displayed.
-3. Click the [Execute] button. <!---was passsiert dann-->
+3. Click the [Execute] button.
    The status of the authorization ticket has changed to *Executed??*.

 ## Reject confirmation ticket